 2. To remove the old windows, because we most likely have lead paint in them, Rocky needs to completely tarp off the area inside the house so no lead filled dust flies around.
 This is considered a LSI…a Lead Safe Install.

-3. I learned that a LSI is required for any home built before 1978 and I can get fined up to $30,000 if I would do any projects without one.
+3. I learned that any home built before 1978 requires an LSI, and skipping it can result in a $30,000 fine.
 Good thing we have Coastal!